salif/linkita/README.md

 ### Comments

 See [giscus.app](https://giscus.app/).
-Only available when `extra.comment` in the front matter or `extra.comment` in the config is set to true.
+Only available when `extra.comment` in the front matter or `extra.comment` in the config is set to `true`.

 ```toml ,name=config.toml
 [extra.giscus]